 What is the best way to transfer money abroad?

 The traditional ways to send money internationally — via banks and wire transfers — are increasingly being challenged by specialized foreign exchange companies that offer online international money transfers.
+For many people, these could prove cheaper and more convenient than traditional banks.
+These services include:

-As you navigate the minefield of varying exchange rates and provider fees, it can be difficult to calculate the best way to make an international money transfer.
+However, as you navigate the minefield of varying exchange rates and provider fees, it can be difficult to calculate the best way to make an international money transfer.
 The most secure way to send money abroad depends on your destination.

 International money transfers through a bank